 Our renewed hearts allowed us to accept each other and put the love and value for the life we created together first.

 Since our very first ‘family’ picture went public the comments I hear most often include ‘I don’t know how your husband allows that.’
 ‘I don’t know how you’re able to hang out with your Ex.’
 ‘I couldn’t see myself doing that.’
-My answers to them all are always – Love takes many different forms in a lifetime, forgiveness is good for the soul and there can’t be limits on doing what’s best for my children!
+My answers to them all are always this: love takes many different forms in a lifetime, forgiveness is good for the soul, and there can’t be limits on doing what’s best for my children!

 Our family continues to grow and evolve.
 This year my son has gained another mom and a new older sister!
 Every day I see him growing closer to the desires that his father and I had for him on the day he was born.
 He’s confident, loving and strong; he puts love and acceptance first.

 Back to my uncanny belief: Love can have many forms if you’re willing to re-new your heart and be open.
 Our family dynamics are unconventional to the average person, but we choose to go against what others feel is normal and lead our children with love, acceptance, and forgiveness.

 If you’ve found yourself trapped by unfortunate events or stuck in unforgiveness, take time to evaluate your heart.
 Make the decision to accept another for where they are and let love take a new form.